sarafrika/elimika-ui/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To generate the api-client types when the api is modified
+To generate the api types when the api is modified

 ```bash
 pnpm generate-types